 Movement decoration: Hand-decorated

 Functions: Hours, minutes, seconds, big date, column-wheel chronograph

 Case and Crown: Stainless steel, brushed

 Water resistance: 150 meters

-Strap: Dark blue Mississippiensis alligator leather strap; hand-stiched, saddle-finish, large square scales and a spare dark blue vulcanised rubber strap.
-Stainless steel triple blade folding clasp with double security buttons
+Strap: Dark blue Mississippiensis alligator leather strap; hand-stiched, saddle-finish, large square scales, and a spare dark blue vulcanized rubber strap.
+Stainless steel triple-blade folding clasp with double security buttons

 Crystal: Sapphire, antireflective